google/recursive-version-control-system/README.md

 The `merge` command is only implemented to the point of being able to use it to check out a snapshot into a new location.

+## Installation

+If you have the [Go tools installed](https://golang.org/doc/install), you can install the `rvcs` tool by running the following command:

+    go install github.com/google/recursive-version-control-system/rvcs@latest

+Then, make sure that `${GOPATH}/bin` is in your PATH.

+Optionally, you can also copy the files from the `extensions` directory into some directory in your PATH to use them for publishing snapshots.

 ## Usage

 Snapshot the current contents of a file: